The-Krishna-X-Basu/Crown-Returns-Again/Privacy Policy.md

 Last Updated: July 15, 2025
 Bot Name: The-Crown-Returns.
-Bot ID: [Your Bot’s Client ID]
+Bot ID: 1385521602330099775
+Developer Contact:
+Email: Krishnadehariya446@gmail.com
-Developer Contact: Email: Discord: Ofcdeath696969.
+Discord: Ofcdeath696969.

 📘 1.
 Introduction

-This Privacy Policy explains how our Discord bot (“the Bot”) handles your data when you interact with it.
+This Privacy Policy explains how our Discord bot Crown Returns handles your data when you interact with it.
 By using the Bot, you agree to the practices outlined below.